-We explore how intelligent marketing technology stacks can help marketers manage their omni channel marketing strategy.
+We explore how intelligent omni channel marketing technology can help marketers better manage their marketing strategy.
 Plus, the perils of walking the line between creativity and efficiency.
 And at the very end, the very own Brian Massey, gives a formula to start prioritizing our traffic-driving investments.

 This is a species of primate known generically as digital marketers.
 During the day, it’s natural habitat is tall square nests built for it, called offices.
 These are social animals that travel in groups called “departments.”
 They work alongside other species, such as Neandersales and Blockus ITeas.